« State-specific resources Louisiana

 Mechanic's Liens in Louisiana

-In Louisiana, a prime contractor must record a notice of contract for projects over $100,000 before work begins in order to preserve lien rights.
+In Louisiana, a prime contractor must record a Notice of Contract for projects over $100,000 before work begins in order to preserve lien rights.
 For projects under that threshold or if no notice is filed, subcontractors and suppliers still have lien rights, but deadlines vary.
 Generally, a Statement of Claim must be filed within 60 days of a notice of termination, or within 7 months of substantial completion or abandonment if no notice is filed.
 Lawsuits must be filed within 1 year of the lien filing, and a notice of pendency is required to preserve enforceability.

 Bond Claims in Louisiana